Sayaka-K/Fraudulent-News-Detection/README.md

   + Title (transformed into embedding vectors using Word2Vec embedding model with skip-gram method)
   + Text (transformed into embedding vectors using Word2Vec embedding model with skip-gram method)
-  + Title & Text (concatenated Title and Text vector representations)

-Since the combined feature of Title and Text demonstrated competency in the previous step, we used this feature for training non-linear models.
+  + Title & Text (concatenated Title and Text vector representations) Since the combined feature of Title and Text demonstrated competency, we used this feature for training non-linear models.<br>
 In particular, the following models:
   * Decision Tree
   * Neural Network (MLP)

-Among the models above, the logistic regression had the best performance on the validation set.<br> <br>

-Lastly, we tried something different; while the models mentioned so far were trained based on the skip-gram word embedding method, now we wanted to observe if the performance differs by using another word embedding technique: Continuous Bag of Words (CBOW).
-We only constructed a logistic regression to compare with the best performing model using skip-gram.
+Lastly, we tried something different; while the models mentioned so far based on the skip-gram word embedding method, now we wanted to observe if the performance differs by using another word embedding technique: Continuous Bag of Words (CBOW).

 * **Model Comparison**: As the dataset was fairly balanced (i.e., 22,850 fake records and 21,416 real records), we defined the measurement of goodness to be accuracy.
-Among the models trained with skip-gram and the model trained with CBOW, the highest performing models on the validation dataset were logistic regression and MLP with the Title & Text combined feature.
+Among the models trained with skip-gram and the model trained with CBOW, the highest performing models on the validation dataset were the logistic regression and MLP with the combined feature of Title & Text constructed using skip-gram.
 Further, we introduced new dataset from Kaggle containing fake & real news records to test the models' performance, where the logistic classifier led to the highest accuracy.

 <br>
-Below are the folders and files created for this project:
+Below are the folders and files created for this project:<br>
 <br>

 * **Data**: This folder contains data we used in the project
   + Fake.csv: ISOT data containing records of fraudulent news
   + True.csv: ISOT data containing records of real news
-  + kaggle_dataset.csv: data containing both fraudulent and real news records, used for testing the model performance<br>
+  + kaggle_dataset.csv: data containing both fraudulent and real news records, used for testing the model performance<br><br>
-* **Fake_News_code.ipynb**: This is the script that performs everything from the preliminaries to model comparison
+* **Fake_News_code.ipynb**: This is the script that performs everything from the preliminaries to model comparison<br><br>
 * **Fake_News_code.html**: html file of the code for a quick view

 <br>